The term Parallel Justice was coined by Susan Herman, former Executive Director of the National Center

-We provide information, resources, and support to people victimized by crime and harm in Burlington, even if the person responsible for causing the harm is never identified or apprehended.
+We provide information, resources, and support to people who have experienced crime and harm in Burlington, even if the person responsible for causing the harm is never identified or apprehended.

-We support people impacted by all crimes and frequently help victims of vandalism, simple assault, and theft.
+We support people impacted by all crimes and frequently help those affected by vandalism, simple assault, and theft.

 Parallel Justice assistance can include:

 limited financial assistance

 Have you or someone you know been affected by crime and/or harm in Burlington?